zyf0717/zyf0717.github.io/_posts/2020-08-18-dashboard-deployment.markdown

 My configurations for GCP can be found [here](https://zyf0717.github.io/assets/images/gcp-dash-port-settings.png), and for AWS [here](https://zyf0717.github.io/assets/images/aws-dash-port-settings.png).

-*Update: The current dashboard has been updated and migrated to EC2 on AWS, and can be accessed [here](http://18.142.41.111:8050/).
+*Update: The current dashboard has been updated and migrated to EC2 on AWS.
 See [update post](https://zyf0717.github.io/jekyll/update/2024/05/07/dashboard-deployment-aws.html)* for more information.